 At the discretion of the Executive Director, exceptions to the priority requirements may be made for individuals seeking enrollment in special projects, regional grants, or for exceptional circumstances on a case-by-case basis.

-Services and Activities Available under WIOA Title I Youth Program

-Under our WIOA Youth Program, Foothill WDB provides an array of services which assist out-of-school youth and young adults ages 16 to 24 who need services such as: assistance in attaining a high school diploma or equivalency certificate; learning workplace skills: conducting career exploration: training for in-demand occupations; developing job readiness skills; and job placement assistance.
+Services and Activities Available under WIOA Title I Youth Program assistance in attaining a high school diploma or equivalency certificate; learning workplace skills: conducting career exploration: training for in-demand occupations; developing job readiness skills; and job placement assistance.